LazerLambda/Promptzl/docs/source/tutorial_init.rst

 Masked Language Models
 ----------------------
-Using promptzl is simple.
-Here's a basic example (from the work of Schick and Schütze) of how to use it to classify text with a *masked language model*:
+Here's a basic example (from the work of Schick and Schütze) of how to classify text with a *masked language model*:

 .. code-block:: python